wp-plugins/amazing-hover-effects/readme.txt

 After install, this plugin enable a custom post called <strong>Hover Effects</strong>.
 Add category & items on that custom post.
 After adding items, you are ready to use this plugin in your post, page, widget or anywhere you like.

 Go to page > Add New.
-On the editor, you will see a button called Hover Shortcode by clicking button you see the shortcode like <code>[hover category="Category_Name"]</code>
+On the editor, you will see a button called Hover Shortcode by clicking button you see a popuop about shortcode settings panel.
+First you need enter your category.
 Use category title, not category id or slag.
 Make sure spelling is ok.
 It is case sensitive.
+You can customize the plugin with plugin settings option, after customizing click insert and save the page.